BACON: Band-limited Coordinate Networks for Multiscale Scene Representation

 We also analyze the distribution of sine frequencies in the network.
 Briefly, sines in the network can be associated with one of the $N_\text{L}$ terms in the summation of Eq.~\ref{eq:num_sines}.
 Then, considering the probability of sines originating from each term results in a compound random variable that gives the overall distribution of frequencies.
 We provide an extended derivation in the supplemental, showing that the distribution is approximately zero-mean Gaussian with variance

-In practice, this Gaussian distribution of frequencies results in a greater parameterization of low frequencies in the network; this may be a useful inductive bias since low-frequency Fourier coefficients typically have a much higher amplitude than high-frequency coefficients in natural signals~\cite{torralba2003statistics}.
+The Gaussian distribution of frequencies results in a greater parameterization of low frequencies in the network; this may be a useful inductive bias since low-frequency Fourier coefficients typically have a greater amplitude than high-frequency coefficients in natural signals~\cite{torralba2003statistics}.

 To facilitate representing signals at multiple resolutions, we introduce linear layers at intermediate stages throughout the network to extract band-limited outputs (see Fig.~\ref{fig:architecture}).
 By supervising the outputs of these layers, we can train \bacon{} to fit a signal at multiple scales simultaneously.
 Interestingly, because the outputs are band-limited, \bacon{} can be trained in a semi-supervised fashion where the bandwidth of the supervisory signal need not match the desired bandwidth of the output of the network, demonstrated in Fig.~\ref{fig:architecture} for image fitting.